JoniHan/OfflineGameOrganizer/README.md

 ### `npm run electron-dev`

 Runs the app in the development mode in electron.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Opens up an electron window when done.

-The page will reload if you make edits.\
+The page in electron will reload if you make edits.\
 You will also see any lint errors in the console.

 ### `npm test`